 Free Catholic Wedding Program Template

-The front says: The nuptial mass celebrating the union of me and Nick in the sacrament of Holy Matrimony.
-Saturday the twenty seventh day of October Two Thousand and Twelve and then our church name and location.
+The front says, the nuptial mass celebrating the union of Bride and Groom in the sacrament of Holy Matrimony.
+Saturday the twenty-seventh day of October Two Thousand Twelve and then the church name and location.

 The first page lists the wedding party, parents, ushers, and celebrants as well as their relation to each of us.